JumaJuiceTime/CairnHack/adventures/conversions/the-incandescent-grottoes.md

 #### Monster 14

-- 6 HP, 3 armor, 10 STR, 12 DEX, bite (d6, blast), gibbering (WIL save or victims are maddened - roll d8 (1=move randomly, 2-5 no action, 6-7 attack nearest creature, 8 flee))
+- 6 HP, 3 armor, 10 STR, 12 AGL, bite (d6, blast), gibbering (PRS save or victims are maddened - roll d8 (1=move randomly, 2-5 no action, 6-7 attack nearest creature, 8 flee))
 - Mound of rubbery jelly covered in hundreds of deranged eyes and mouths, appearing to be an earthen mound while motionless.
 - Waits for victims to approach before gibbering.
-- Critical: victim makes a DEX save or slips on the mouther’s ooze.
+- Critical: victim makes a AGL save or slips on the mouther’s ooze.

 ### Guard

 #### Monster 15

-- 3 HP, 1 Armor, 13 STR, 12 DEX, 9 WIL, shield, spear (d8)
+- 3 HP, 1 Armor, 13 STR, 12 AGL, 9 PRS, shield, spear (d8)
 - Humanoid Hireling.
 - Works for the coin.
 - Critical: before the Guard’s next turn, the victim’s next save is impaired or the next attack on them is enhanced